Daniel Lewis (choreographer)

-Daniel Lewis (born July 12, 1944) is a choreographer and author, and Dean of Dance at the New World School of the Arts.
-Internationally recognized dancer, teacher, choreographer and author.
-Danny is often seen sporting suspenders with the classic Julliard hat.
+Daniel Lewis (born July 12, 1944) is a U.S. choreographer and dance teacher, currently the Dean of Dance at the New World School of the Arts.

-Biography

-Dancer
+Career

-Lewis was born in Brooklyn, New York; he graduated from the Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
-Formally High School of Performing Arts in 1962 and Juilliard in 1967.
-For twelve years beginning in 1962, he danced with the José Limón Dance Company originating many roles.
-As Limón's assistant, Lewis completed the choreography of the Waldstein Sonata, which Limón had not finished before his death.
-In addition Lewis danced with the companies of Ruth Currier, Felix Fibich, Stuart Hodes, Sofie Maslow, David Wood, Norman Walker, Matthew Diamond, Charles Weidman, Anna Sokolow, American Dance Theater, The Juilliard Dance Ensemble, Contemporary Dance System, Daniel Lewis Dance, plus others.
-He danced in the Yiddish Theatre from 1960 to 1964.
-He danced in the CBS Productions of AND DAVID WEPT, choreography by José Limón, DREAMS, choreography Anna Sokolow, and many LAMP UNTO MY FEET, CAMERA THREE, and PBS, WNET (NYC) programs.
+Lewis was born in Brooklyn, New York and graduated from the Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
+Beginning in 1962, Lewis danced with the José Limón Dance Company for 12 years, originating many roles.
+As Limón's assistant, Lewis completed the choreography of the Waldstein Sonata.
+In addition, Lewis danced with the companies of Ruth Currier, Felix Fibich, Stuart Hodes, Sofie Maslow, David Wood, Norman Walker, Matthew Diamond, Charles Weidman, Anna Sokolow, the American Dance Theater, the Juilliard Dance Ensemble, Contemporary Dance System, and Daniel Lewis Dance.